 Genealogy: The Anderson Allyn Room Collection

-The Anderson Allyn Room, located on the lower level of the Chardon Branch, maintains an extensive collection of Geauga County genealogy and local history resources.
-It is open during library hours and staffed 24 hours per week by a genealogist.
-Reference staff members are available at other times.
-Call the reference desk at the Chardon Branch for the genealogist’s schedule.
+The Anderson Allyn Room, located on the lower level of the Chardon Branch, maintains an extensive collection of Geauga County genealogy and local history resources. it is open during library hours by appointment.
+Please call the Chardon Branch reference desk to schedule an appointment .

 Anderson Allyn Room (Genealogy and local history)